-The Golden Circle is one of the top highlights in Iceland.
-Actually every tourist who travels to Iceland also comes here.
+The Golden Circle Iceland is one of the best things to do in this beauties country.
+Actually every tourist who travels to Iceland comes here.
 Some even exclusively, because of the proximity to the airport, many stop here even with only a one-day stopover and look at the sights of the Golden Circle.
 But what can you actually see here and how much time do you need for the Golden Circle?
 Is one day at the Golden Circle enough and where can you stay overnight?
 We present you the highlights of the Golden Circle and give you a few tips.

 - compares all Icelandic car rental providers

 - specialized in Iceland roundtrips and the highlands

 - specialized insurances for the rough Iceland available

 - free cancellation up to 48h before start of rental period

 - normal rental cars, campervans, motorhomes, SUV (also with roof tent) & off-road vehicles available

 The Golden Circle is one of the most famous and most visited sights in Iceland.
 But what is the Golden Circle anyway?
 The route is neither a circle nor is it golden here.
 But where does this strange name come from?

 One of the most beautiful waterfalls in Iceland, Gullfoss is located on the Golden Circle and translates to “The Golden Waterfall”.
 And the distance you can drive here to really see all the highlights is roughly equivalent to a circle.

 That’s where the name Golden Circle comes from.
 In summary, you get to see several top sights within a few hours or kilometers.
 This is not so common in Iceland.
 Also, the Golden Circle is only about 1 hour away from the airport or the capital Reykjavik.